mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 unique(IowaNitrogen$ResultMeasure.MeasureUnitCode)
 ```

 Next we need to take this raw data and do some filtering and summarizing to get data we can use for mapping and joining with the WSA data we've been using so far.
 Spend a little time and see if you can follow what we're doing below - notice the way the dplyr functions are being called here - why might that be needed as oppossed to typical way of calling functions?
+Take a few minutes and try to follow what each of the chained operations are doing on this Iowa nitrogen data.

 ```r
 IowaSummary <- IowaNitrogen %>%